Kumamoto Castle 熊本城

 The castle where Japan crushed its last great rebellion also boasts a daimyo's palace

-Despite the damage it suffered in the 2016 earthquakes, Kumamoto Castle remains the top tourist attraction in the city and welcomes nearly two million visitors every year.
-With its imposing black exterior and sloping ramparts, the castle was particularly difficult to break into and was designed specifically to discourage ninjas from attacking.
+Despite the damage it suffered in the 2016 earthquakes, Kumamoto Castle remains the top tourist attraction in the city and welcomes many visitors every year.
+With its imposing black exterior and steep ramparts, the castle was particularly difficult to break into and was designed specifically to discourage enemies from attacking.

 - Cherry blossom viewing around the castle grounds during spring